chetrambassit121/fearless_restful_api/README.md

 MUST DO SECTION 1
-SECTION 2: DOCKER COMMANDS TO START/INITIAL BUILD OF CONTAINER/IMAGE:<br>
+SECTION 2: DOCKER COMMANDS TO START/INITIAL BUILD OF CONTAINER/IMAGE:
-11. Open up the Docker Desktop App (download if necessary)<br>
+11. Open up the Docker Desktop App (download if necessary)
 12. Enter the command ‘docker-compose ’, this will start or execute the initial build of the container/image.
-Leave this terminal running. <br>
+Leave this terminal running.
 13. Open up, and select, a new terminal (split with VSC).
 Repeat steps 9-10 if necessary.

 MUST DO SECTION 2
 SECTION 3: PYTHON MAKEMIGRATIONS/MIGRATE COMMANDS THROUGH DOCKER
 14. Enter the command ‘docker-compose run --rm web python manage.py MAKEMIGRATIONS’
 15. Open up localhost:3000 in your browser